 Enthusiasm is different from motivation in that, motivation needs an external reason to exist.
 Enthusiasm is a natural quality that exists within you.
 Motivation comes from the outside and acts as an external reinforcer.
 One is perpetual, the other is fleeting.
 Rather than attempting to mimic the results of someone successful (external), focus on their qualities (internal).
 Peat never had a destination in mind, he cultivated his best traits.
 You end up further than you could imagine and arrive as a better person.

 Luck is what happens when preparation meets opportunity.

 It hasn't been all roses and four-leaf clovers for Peat.
 He's had plenty of life challenges to overcome.
 On this he said:

 Besides curiosity, enthusiasm, and luck—perhaps one also needs courage and faith.

 My father used to tell me, whatever obstacles life throws at me, I'll live.
 Conditions I'm in will change, but I'll survive them.
 If I am a survivor, then I get more chances; I can do better tomorrow.
 But I can't always come out unscathed.
 There is this Eastern saying regarding falling down seven times and getting up after each fall (七転び八起き)—without resilience, one falls and that is the end of the story.

 Don't Grow Up, Self-Cultivate

 I'm still blogging and Peat is still working in tech.
 As much as things have changed, much has remained the same.
 We both took the less obvious path, stayed the course, and it's paid off.
 (This time, I took Peat's recommendation on where to host my site.)
-I not only make my living on the internet, I actually met my wife through a short story I posted, so there you go.
-Life is not a straight line or even something you can relate to visually; it's meant to be lived and we should maximized our abilities to do so.
+I not only make my living on the internet, I actually met my wife through a short story I posted—so there you go.
+Life is not a straight line or even something you can relate to visually; it's meant to be lived and we should maximized that.